Sajidameen2323/mediapp/THEME.md

 ### Emerald
 - **Shades:** 50, 600, 700
 - **Typical Usage:** Can be used as an accent color, potentially for success-adjacent indicators or unique UI elements.
-Part of some gradient button styles.

 ### Fuchsia
 - **Shades:** 600